We're Available 24/ 7. Contact Now.

 2. Set Boundaries, Not Control

-Avoid micromanaging every detail of their lives.
+• Don’t micromanage every little detail of their life.

 3. Prioritize Mental and Emotional Health

-Normalize conversations around stress, anxiety, and feelings.
+• Normalize conversations about stress, anxiety, and emotions.

 Tip for parents: Take care of your own mental well-being too—kids mirror what they see.